EnzoBarizza/whatsappapi/README.md

 ### Requisites

-You will need Python 3.6 or higher for this bot to run.
+You will need Python 3.6 or higher for this package to run.

 > <a href="https://www.python.org/downloads/release/python-360/" target="_blank">Python 3.6+</a>